manthanank/portfolio-resume-react/README.md

 ## 4. Fill in your personal info

 To populate the website with all of your own data, open the public/resumeData.json file and simply replace the data in there with your own.
-Images for the porfolio section are to be put in the public/images/portfolio folder.
+Images for the portfolio section are to be put in the public/images/portfolio folder.

 ## 5. (OPTIONAL) Replacing images and/or fonts

 If you want to display your own pictures then you have to replace the files at these locations: public/images/header-background.jpg, public/images/testimonials-bg.jpg and public/favicon.ico.
 FILE NAMES MUST NOT BE CHANGED else the code referencing these images will no longer work.

-## 7. Finalising Resume
+## Finalizing

-Once all the formatting and data input is finalised, run `npm run build`.
+Once all the formatting and data input is finalized, run `npm run build`.
 This will create a dedicated build folder.

 ## 8. Host Resume Online